piclas-framework/piclas/doc/userguide/020_workflow.md

     MeshFile=[path to mesh file.h5]

+## Compiler options \label{sec:compileroptions}
+This section describes the main configuration options which can be set when building **PICLas** using CMake.
+Some options are dependent on others being enabled (or disabled), so the available ones may change.

+The first set of options describe general CMake behaviour:

+* ``CMAKE_BUILD_TYPE``:

+    This statically specifies what build type (configuration) will be built in this build tree.
+Possible values are
+    * **Release**

+        "Normal" execution.

+    * **Profile**

+        Performance profiling using gprof.

+    * **Debug**

+        Debug compiler for detailed error messages during code development.

+    * **SANI**

+        Sanitizer compiler for even more detailed error messages during code development.

+* ``CMAKE_HOSTNAME``:

+    This will display the host name of the machine you are compiling on.

+* ``CMAKE_INSTALL_PREFIX``:

+    If “make install” is invoked or INSTALL is built, this directory is prepended onto all install directories.
+This variable defaults to /usr/local on UNIX.

+For some external libraries and programs that **PICLas** uses, the following options apply:

+* ``CTAGS_PATH``:

+    This variable specifies the Ctags install directory, an optional program used to jump between tags in the source file.

+* ``PICLas_BUILD_HDF5``: ON/OFF

+    This will be set to ON if no prebuilt HDF5 installation was found on your machine.
+In this case a HDF5 version will be build and used instead.

+* ``HDF5_DIR``:

+    If you want to use a prebuilt HDF5 library that has been build using the CMake system, this directory should contain the CMake configuration file for HDF5 (optional).

 ## Solver settings

 Before setting up a simulation, the code must be compiled with the desired parameters.
 The most important compiler options to be set are